plausible/website/_articles/plausible-privacy-focused-google-analytics-alternative.md

 When using Plausible Analytics, you 100% own and control all of your website data.
 Although when using our hosted service, your site analytics are stored on our server in the cloud, you remain completely in control of your site data and you fully own all of your data too.

-You can delete everything that we have collected about your site any time that you want and you can even self-host Plausible so all the data always stays on the server that you own and control.
+You can delete everything that we have collected about your site any time that you want.

 ## Your data is not sent to, shared with or sold to any third-parties